Travel to Iraq; Is it safe to travel to Iraq?

 The monument is dedicated to the Iraqi soldiers who died in the 8 year Iraq-Iran War.
 However, now it is generally considered by Iraqis to be a commemoration of all of Iraq’s martyrs, especially those allied with Iran and Syria currently fighting ISIS, not just of the Iran-Iraq War.

 We had a quick stop off at the ‘Gates of Baghdad’, essentially a rebuilt castle, before we finished our first evening off at The Golden Domes of the Shiia Al-Kadhimiya Mosque.
-The mosque is packed, as our the streets leading up to it, you have to dress appropriately which was tough for the ladies in the group as it was 40 degrees or so, and there is very little room to wander with the sheer density of the population (compounded by one of our travelers having $200 pickpocketed within the Mosque itself, eeek!)
+The mosque is packed, as our the streets leading up to it, you have to dress appropriately which was tough for the ladies in the group as it was 40 degrees or so, and there is very little room to wander with the sheer density of the population (compounded by one of our travellers having $200 pickpocketed within the Mosque itself, eeek!)

-The reality of traveling in Baghdad can set in when we’re in these situations.
+The reality of traveling in Iraq can set in when we’re in these situations.
 The Mosque was beautiful, the people were friendly, but there have been 10 terrorist attacks here in the last 15 years, with the most recent in 2016, where a triple car bomb killed 21.
 A stark reminder of the damage religion has done and continues to do globally.

-DAY 2 Babylon and Saddam’s Palace.
+DAY 2 Babylon and Visiting Saddam Hussein’s Palace.

 Today we were off to see one of the original wonders of the world, the Ancient City of Babylon, and the famous Hanging Garden’s of Babylon (which are no longer), which is about 2 hours or so from Baghdad.
 The ancient city was a real favourite of Saddam Hussein, and he spent a lot of time rebuilding the city, but not without printing his name on about 10% of the thousand of bricks he used!
 Megalomaniac in every sense.
 The new build is still impressive, but no respect has been paid to traditional building etc, so it’s all very new looking, but in the distance, on a man-made hill, Saddam has built one of his summer palaces, overlooking the ancient city.
 In all honesty, that was much more interesting than the city in my eyes.